BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.22.5 =

+* More efficient queries for the main floorplans loop (for property searches), as we're seeing some examples of sites with 10k+ floorplans that were struggling.
+This should be a 1-to-1 change.

 = 0.22.4 =

 * Enabling editing on the 'phone' field for Entrata properties, as the API doesn't provide a phone number and the field was also being disabled.